RichardCoffee/custom-post-type/README.md

 rewrite  => string -- same as $taxargs['rewrite']['slug'], defaults to taxonomy slug if either is not set nodelete => boolean - true indicates that a term in this taxonomy cannot be deleted if the term is
-                      associated with a post. default: false terms    => array --- terms to populate the taxonomy with.  only happens if the taxonomy is completely devoid of terms. slug     => boolean - true: force the method to assume the 'terms' array uses slugs as keys, false: names only, unset: it will try to guess. func     => string -- function/method name, if the terms array is empty, this function can be used to populate the terms array, default: '$this->default_{tax-slug}()'
-                      set to false to disable.
+                      associated with a post. default: false terms    => array --- terms to populate the taxonomy with.
+Only happens if the taxonomy is completely devoid of terms.
+The 'terms' array should be in structured as `array('Term Name One')` or `array('term-slug-one'=>'Term Name One')`.
+Be consistant, do not mix slugs with names.
+It does not handle 'alias_of','description', or 'parent' at this time. slug     => boolean - true: force the method to assume the 'terms' array uses slugs as keys, false: names only, unset: it will try to guess. func     => string -- function/method name - if the 'terms' array is empty, this function will be used to populate the terms array, default function called: '$this->default_{tax-slug}' set to false to disable.
 ```
-This method calls the taxonomy_labels() method, which constructs a labels array, based on the translated_text() method strings.
-The terms array should be in structured as `array('Term Name')` or `array('term-slug'=>'Term Name')`.
-It does not handle 'alias_of','description', or 'parent' at this time.